5tumble/jobpost-helper/README.md

 1. **Upload Your CV** (optional but recommended):
    - Click "Choose File" and select your CV (PDF, DOCX, or TXT)
    - Click "Upload CV" to analyze and store it
+   - Your name will be automatically extracted from the CV

 2. **Generate Application**:
    - Enter the company website URL (with or without https://)